Dearest Magnificent Moms,

 The Suffolk County Chapter of Jack and Jill of America, Inc. has been the home of an Eastern Regional Teen President, a National and Regional Committee Chairman, Recipients of the Presidential Youth Service Award, and winners of the Eastern Region Teen Oratorical Contest.
 Authors of the book Seven Days with Carole, our teens also paid tribute to Carole Robertson, a Jack and Jill teen who was killed in the 1963 Birmingham, Alabama Church bombing.
 In 2016, two of our Suffolk County Jack and Jill children were selected as publishers in the Jack and Jill National Literary Masterminds Contest.

-We have also received regional recognition for our outstanding community service.
-In 2015, 2016, 2017 and 2018 we garnered the award for having the largest participation in the Tanger Fit for a Cure 5K Run/Walk.
+We have also received regional recognition for our outstanding community service multiple years in a row.
+In 2015, 2016, 2017, 2018, 2019, 2020 and 2021 we garnered the award for having the largest participation in the Tanger Fit for a Cure 5K Run/Walk.
+We also received recognition as a top contributor for March for Babies Long Island.

 We have made great strides and fulfilled the vision of our founder and foremothers.
-With everyone “All In” we will continue to carry the torch ignited eight decades ago and persist in being an organization that stands up for the rights and issues that impact children, specifically African-American children.
+With everyone “All In” and always asking “And, How Are The Children?”, we will continue to carry the torch ignited eight decades ago and persist in being an organization that stands up for the rights and issues that impact children, specifically African-American children.

 As we embark on the quest to ensure that the youth of Jack and Jill of America, Inc. and the Suffolk County community reach their greatest potential, let us do so with boundless vigor and audacity.
-Cheers to an amazing programming year and being “All In”!
+Cheers to an amazing programming year filled with great health and happiness.
 Let’s work, let’s play, let’s live together!